NaniReddyCh/PRGE/README.md

-# PRGE: On-Device Fine-Tuning with LoRA and Zeroth-Order Optimization
+# PRGE: On-Device LLM Fine-Tuning with Parallelized Randomized Gradient Estimation

-This repository contains research code for **on-device, privacy-preserving fine-tuning** of large language models using LoRA adapters and zeroth-order (gradient-free) optimization.
+This repository contains research code for **on-device, privacy-preserving fine-tuning** of large language models (LLMs) using LoRA adapters and PRGE (Parallelized Randomized Gradient Estimation), a zeroth-order (gradient-free) optimization technique.
 It is designed for efficient, parameter-efficient adaptation on user data, suitable for edge devices.

 ## Features

+- **PRGE (Parallelized Randomized Gradient Estimation):** Efficient, gradient-free, forward-only optimization for fine-tuning LLMs using only inference engines.
 - **LoRA (Low-Rank Adaptation):** Parameter-efficient fine-tuning by updating only small adapter modules.
-- **Zeroth-Order Optimization (PRGE):** Gradient-free, forward-only optimization for environments where backpropagation is expensive or unavailable.
-- **On-Device Focus:** All computation and data remain on the user's device for privacy.
+- **On-Device Focus:** All computation and data remain on the user's device for privacy and security.
 - **Streamlit UI:** Simple web interface for running and visualizing fine-tuning.
 - **Model Saving:** Fine-tuned models and tokenizers are saved for later use.